rackerlabs/technical-blog/_posts/2013-03-26-scaling-horizontally-handling-sessions-on-the-open-cloud.markdown

 {% tweet https://twitter.com/DEVOPS_BORAT/status/274366602252804096 align='center' %}

-These groups of servers or roles or tiers are sometimes load balanced or exist as a pool of servers polling a message queue for work.<!--More--> In this article, I will focus on the former - load balanced servers.
+These groups of servers or roles or tiers are sometimes load balanced or exist as a pool of servers polling a message queue for work.<!-- more --> In this article, I will focus on the former - load balanced servers.

 ##Traditional Session Handling